fforay/xsharp-tools/README.md

 ## Hidden LSP Server settings

 If you want to track down what the LSP Server is doing, you can log some of its work.

-- Go to the Extension installation folder (should be in C:/Users/"yourLogin"/.vscode/extension/xsharp bv.xsharp-tools.x.x.x)
-- Go to src/lsp
-- Open the lspClient.ts file
-- Around lines 43, you should find the launch command.
-- Fill the **args: [""]** to point to a temporary folder, like **args: ["C:/temp"]**
+The Language Server will search for an Environment Variable called **XSHARPLSP_LOG_PATH**.
+If the var doesn't exist, nothing will be logged.
-- Run VSCode.
-You should now have **XSharpLSPYYYYMMDD.log** file in that folder.
+If the var indicates a folder, you should find a **XSharpLSPYYYYMMDD.log** file in that folder.
 It will contains some informations about the LSP Server work.

 ## Installation